cossacklabs/themis/README.md

 ### CentOS / RHEL / OEL

-> Note, we only build RPM packages for x86_64.
+> Note: We only build RPM packages for x86_64.

 **1. Import the public key used by Cossack Labs to sign packages:**